Athletics at the 2004 Summer Olympics – Men's hammer throw

 The men's hammer throw competition at the 2004 Summer Olympics in Athens was held at the Olympic Stadium on 20–22 August.
 There were 35 competitors from 24 nations.
-The event was marred by doping-related disqualifications, with the original first- and third-place athletes being removed.
-After those disqualifications, the event was won by Koji Murofushi of Japan, the nation's first medal in the event.
-No silver medal was awarded.
-Eşref Apak of Turkey received bronze, Turkey's first medal in the event as well.
+After a series of doping-related disqualifications, the event was won by Koji Murofushi of Japan, the nation's first medal in the event.
+All distances are given in metres.

 Disqualifications

+The event was marred by doping-related disqualifications, with the original first- and third-place athletes being removed.
 Adrián Annus of Hungary originally won the competition, but he was disqualified after being found guilty of tampering with his sample at the doping control.
 The original runner-up, Koji Murofushi, was accordingly declared the 2004 Olympic champion.

 Originally, Ivan Tsikhan won the bronze medal.
 With Annus's disqualification, Tsikhan moved up to the silver medal.
 However, he was disqualified in 2012 after a retest of his samples from 2004 were positive for methandienone.
 Tsikhan withdrew from the 2012 Summer Olympics as a result.
-The decision was taken to vacate his medal, leaving the only medalists as Murofushi with gold and Eşref Apak of Turkey with the bronze.
-The athlete in a position to be elevated to the Olympic bronze medal, Vadim Devyatovskiy of Belarus, had previously been subject to a court case by the International Olympic Committee regarding doping at the 2008 Summer Olympics.
+The silver and bronze medal were not re-awarded.
 The athlete in a position to be elevated to the Olympic silver medal, Eşref Apak of Turkey, received a 2-year doping ban in 2013 for the use of a prohibited substance, which lasted from 8 June 2013 to 25 June 2015.
+The athlete in a position to be elevated to the Olympic bronze medal, Vadim Devyatovskiy of Belarus, had previously been subject to a court case by the International Olympic Committee regarding doping at the 2008 Summer Olympics. Аs the next two finishers Eşref Apak and Vadim Devyatovskiy had both been suspended from the sport for doping offenses since 2004, the IOC decided to declare the silver and bronze medals vacant, leaving the only medalists as Murofushi with gold (in the official publication of the results, Eşref Apak is listed second, but without getting a silver medal, Vadim Devyatovskiy is listed third, but without getting a bronze medal).